sprblm/dots-patterns/patterns/whisper-links/index.md

 ### Best Practice: How to Implement Whisper Links

-If using a wordlist, localize it.
-In other words, use a wordlist language that is the same as the user's chosen language.
+If using a word list, localize it.
+In other words, use a word list language that is the same as the user's chosen language.

 Allow users to create their own whisper links.